LukeMotti/GITHUB_GETTING_STARTED/README.md

 + `git commit`
   + Update the your local repository with files from previous `git add`
 + `git push`
-  + Push the updates to the GitHub repository
+  + Push the `git commit` updates to the GitHub repository